coledemeulemeester/Clarkson-Hold-Em/README.md

 Final Project for my Cornell CS 3110 Functional Programming course.
 This project is a virtual implementation of Texas Hold-em Poker in OCaml.
-Collaborated with Kunal Sheth and Reza Madhavan.
+Collaborated with Kunal Sheth and Reza Madhavan.\n
 ![Terminal-based GUI](/assets/clarksonholdemgui.png)